IgrecL/japanese/README.md

 # Japanese Learning Resources
 The best free resources that I personally use (or used) for learning Japanese.

 ## Tools

+### Learning

+* [Anki](https://ankiweb.net/shared/decks/) : spaced repetition flashcards app for learning vocab
+* [WaniKani](https://ankiweb.net/shared/info/1609000301) : great at first for learning kanji and words, but not very good when you reach intermediate level

+### Reading

+* [Yomichan](https://addons.mozilla.org/en-US/firefox/addon/yomichan/) : web browser extension to translate unknown words in web pages
+  * it can be linked to Anki with AnkiConnect to generate flashcards of the words you can't read
+  * can be used to reaed books since .epub ebooks contain .html files
+  * the dictionaries I use can be found in the "Dictionaries" folder (other dictionaries can be found [here](https://drive.google.com/drive/folders/1tTdLppnqMfVC5otPlX_cs4ixlIgjv_lH))
+* [Hibiscus](http://read.hibiscus.moe/) : .epub online reader implementing vertical reading like in real Japanese books
+* [Mokuro](https://github.com/kha-white/mokuro) : an very efficient OCR tool to turn manga pages into .html files you can look up with Yomichan"
+* [Jidoujisho](https://github.com/lrorpilla/jidoujisho) : Android app to read books with translation like Yomichan, also with Anki integration

+### Listening

+* [Mpvacious](https://github.com/Ajatt-Tools/mpvacious) : mpv extension to use Yomichan on video subtitles, with Anki integration
+* [Jidoujisho](https://github.com/lrorpilla/jidoujisho) : can also be used to watch videos with translatable subtitles and Anki integration

 ## Reading & listening material